hashicorp/aws-service-catalog-engine-for-tfc/README.md

 # AWS Service Catalog Engine for Terraform Cloud
-The AWS Service Catalog Engine for Terraform Cloud (TFC-RE) is an integration between AWS Service Catalog and Terraform Cloud that allows users to provision Service Catalog products using TFC.
+The AWS Service Catalog Engine for Terraform Cloud (TFC-RE) is an integration between AWS Service Catalog and Terraform Cloud/Enterprise that allows users to provision Service Catalog products using TFC.
 This integration gives administrators governance and visibility into their Terraform workloads, and allows Service Catalog administrators to delegate cloud resource provisioning responsibilities to users within their organizations.

 ## Getting Started